-Overall, the Tax Supported Operations reflect a 2021 surplus of approximately \$4.4 million.
-This net surplus represents a 3.6% favourable variance on approximately \$122.4 million of budgeted 2021 tax supported operating expenditures.
-The annual tax supported operational surplus has traditionally been approximately 3.1% and has been positive over the past five years (albeit, given Provincial COVID funding, the surpluses have been higher in 20200 and 2021).
+Overall, the Tax Supported Operations reflect a 2022 surplus of approximately \$3.6 million.
+This net surplus represents a 2.8% favourable variance on approximately \$129.0 million of budgeted 2022 tax supported operating expenditures.
+The annual tax supported operational surplus has traditionally been approximately 3.0% and has been positive over the past five years (albeit, given Provincial COVID funding, the surpluses have been higher in recent years).

-Based on previous Council approval, any annual surplus/(deficit) is transferred to or from the applicable reserves, annual variances will impact the associated balances of these reserves but have no direct impact on the following year's tax levy.
-With respect to the general tax supported operations, a net surplus of \$3,502,380 was transferred to the Contingency Reserve, which has a balance of approximately \$19.5 Million at the end of 2021 (including the 2021 surplus and the net accumulated COVID surplus noted above).
+Based on previous Council approval, any annual surplus/(deficit) is transferred to or from the applicable reserves.
+Annual variances will impact the associated balances of these reserves but have no direct impact on the following year's tax levy.
+With respect to the general tax supported operations, a net surplus of \$2,806,494 was transferred to the Contingency Reserve, which has a balance of approximately \$22.2 Million at the end of 2022 (including the 2022 surplus and the net accumulated COVID surplus noted above).
 Although there are no set guidelines for an optimal balance, a typical rule of thumb is a minimum of 10% of tax supported operating costs.
-This would require, at a minimum, a balance of \$12.2 million.
-This reserve will be available for future years as a source of financing for unexpected events/liabilities and to offset any one-time costs.
+This would require, at a minimum, a balance of \$12.9 million.
+This reserve will be available for future years as a source of financing for unexpected events/liabilities and to offset any one-time costs which can assist in preventing spikes to the annual budgets for isolated expenditures.
 Any excess funds can be reallocated by a future Council for another one-time municipal purpose if so warranted.
+Based on the aforementioned principles, through the 2023 Tax Supported Operating and Capital budget deliberations, Council approved one-time contributions to the Insurance Reserve (\$1 million) and Capital Replacement Reserve - General (\$1.6 million) to assist with pressures existing within those funding envelopes.